mbxsn4/RNAseq-Rotation2/README.md

 ## Conclusion

-This project demonstrates two complete RNA-Seq workflows and highlights biologically meaningful differences in gene expression across different conditions and systems.
+This project demonstrates two comprehensive RNA-Seq workflows and highlights biologically meaningful differences in gene expression across different conditions and systems.
+These findings highlight the importance of transcriptomic analysis in understanding biological variation across species and conditions.

 ---